European CEOs shrug off Greece, see recovery gaining pace

 But executives reported few if any signs that customers were spooked into postponing buying decisions.

-Jamie Dimon, Chief Executive at JPMorgan Chase & Co.
-(JPM.N), said CEOs had also not been deterred from pressing ahead with big strategic decisions.
+Jamie Dimon, Chief Executive at JPMorgan Chase & Co. , said CEOs had also not been deterred from pressing ahead with big strategic decisions.

 "We don't think Greece has affected the M&A (mergers and acquisitions) dialogue very much," he said last month.